speidy/my_scripts/Audio-Output-Redirection-using-xrdp's-PulseAudio-sink.md

 3. Now you need to change the pulse and alsa setting on the terminal server.
 Note, this will break any local sound as all audio will go to the xrdp sink.
 <br><br>
 Create or change these files to look like this.
 Make a backup first in case you want to go back.
-Note, don't put the long lines of minus in the file, that is a seperator for this document.

 * /etc/asound.conf
 > pcm.pulse {<br>